isaac-udy/Enro/README.md

 ```

 ## FAQ
+#### Minimum SDK Version
+Enro supports a minimum SDK version of 16.
+However, support for SDK 16 was only recently added and targetting any SDK below 21 should be considered experimental.
+If you experience issues running on an SDK below 21, please report a GitHub issue.

 #### How well does Enro work alongside "normal" Android Activity/Fragment navigation?
 Enro is designed to integrate well with Android's default navigation.
 It's easy to manually open a Fragment or Activity as if Enro itself had performed the navigation.
 Create a NavigationInstruction object that represents the navigation, and then add it to the arguments of a Fragment, or the Intent for an Activity, and then open the Fragment/Activity as you normally would.